 Don’t forget you need a fishing licence to fish in Lake Wellington.
 You can pick these up from most fishing and bait shops in the Gippsland region on your Travels in Gippsland.
 BCF has a wide range of fishing gear that can be bought online prior to your fishing adventure.
 BCF has Gippsland stores in Bairnsdale and Traralgon.
 Locally you can call into Tackle World in Sale.

-For more amazing ideas on where to holiday in Gippsland click please click through to our Gippsland fishing page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Gippsland click please click on our Gippsland fishing page for more brilliant inspiration.

 About the Author